 A type of removable flash memory card designed specifically for mobile phones.

 microSD is one of the smallest memory card formats available; a microSD card is about the size of a fingernail.
 It was designed to be smaller than competing formats, to allow phones using the format to be smaller overall.
 It is the most common type of removable memory card used in phones.

-This card format was first brought to market in 2004 as "TransFlash".
+The microSD card format was first brought to market in 2004 as "TransFlash".
 In 2005, the format morphed into "microSD".
 It was mostly just a name change, as all microSD cards should be compatible with TransFlash slots and vice-versa.
 The format has also gone by the names "T-Flash" and "TriFlash-R".